computations/SunStar/doc/writeup.md

 ###Problem Description

 Modern phylogenetics is primarily concerned with the inference of species trees.
-Unfortunately, we canot directly infer species trees (defined in
+Unfortunately, we can not directly infer species trees (defined in
 \ref{notation}).
 Instead, phylogenetic methods are limited to traits we can observe.
 Historically, these traits were features like morphology of bones and limbs.
 With the advent of molecular sequencing, observation of traits using DNA